nyashkn/mcp_libs/README.md

 - [MCP Settings Setup](MCP_SETTINGS_SETUP.md) - How to manage MCP settings
 - [Git Setup](GIT_SETUP.md) - Working with Git submodules

-## Submodules
+## External MCP Servers (Submodules)

-Currently managed as Git submodules:
+These servers are maintained in their own repositories and included as Git submodules:

 1. mcp-git-ingest
    - Source: https://github.com/adhikasp/mcp-git-ingest